Inducing Character-level Structure in Subword-based Language Models with Type-level Interchange Intervention Training: Experiments

-For metrics, we use the sequence-level accuracy, i.e., whether the output is an exact match of the label.
-For the Unscramble task, we also count as correct outputs that satisfy all of the following three criteria: (1) anagrams of the label, (2) valid English words in the 30K train words, and (3) not identical to the input.
-For Single Word Spelling Correction, we also count outputs that are valid English words and satisfy the synthetic error rules, which are the context-dependent cases discussed in the Spelling Correction with Context task.
+For metrics, we use the sequence-level accuracy, i.e., the percentage of outputs that exactly match the label.
+For Unscramble, we allow anagrams of the label that are valid English words and non-identical to input.
+For Single Word Spelling Correction, we allow any valid English words that satisfy the synthetic error rules.
+We report average accuracy across runs.

-For decoding, all T5-based models use the greedy decoding algorithm.
-For IIT models, the OOV splits are evaluated with the average pooled character representations, computed from a set of 1K randomly sampled training examples (see Section~\ref{sec:oov} for details).
+For decoding, the T5/ByT5 models use greedy decoding.
+For IIT models, OOV splits are evaluated with the average-pooled character representations, computed from 2K randomly sampled training examples (see Section~\ref{sec:oov} for details).